A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials: Introduction

 The solution is again explicit, as we explain at the beginning of Section \ref{Sec: continuous shifted action set}.
 Once again, our potential is familiar: indeed, it is the scaling limit of the one found in \cite{ContExperts}, which (as noted earlier) involves a suitable truncation of the binomial weights algorithm.
-But once again, our use of this potential is different from that of \cite{ContExperts}.
+However, our use of this potential is different from that of \cite{ContExperts}.

-The PDE \eqref{eqn: backward nonlinear equation} is very nonlinear, and the reader might quite properly wonder what we mean by ``its solution.''
-Our explicit solution is smooth away from $s=0$, but merely continuous (not $C^1$) at $s=0$.
-It solves Equation \eqref{eqn: backward nonlinear equation} in the classical sense except at $s=0$, where $f''$ is undefined.
-We don't need to discuss whether the PDE can be interpreted even at $s=0$, since our arguments use the explicit form of $f$, not the PDE.
-The optimal strategies for the player and the adversary must be formulated with great care near $s=0$, since the function $f$ is not smooth there; however our use of Taylor expansion is similar to what we do when $\Z = \{ \pm 1\}$.

 The preceding discussion emphasized the use of Taylor expansion to assess the player's strategy by proving an upper bound on the final-time loss.
 The arguments used to formulate and assess the adversary's strategy also use our potential and Taylor expansion, but they require some additional arguments to know the existence of a good choice of $\z$ for the adversary.
 In this area, we adopt methods that are already in the literature.
 For V1 we use a probabilistic argument similar to that of \cite{schapire2001drifting}.
 For V2,V3 and V4 a simpler argument is possible, by arguing as in \cite{ContExperts}.
-In both cases, it is necessary to assume that the number of chips is large enough (and the required number increases as a positive power of $T$).
+In both cases, it is necessary to assume that the number of chips is large enough.

-It is natural to ask \emph{why} the nonlinear PDE \eqref{eqn: backward nonlinear equation} is relevant when $\Z = [-1,1]$, and to ask more generally how, in other settings, one might use a suitable PDE to guess a good potential (whose validity might then be confirmed using the methods sketched above).
-This is addressed in Section \ref{Sec: heuristic pde derivations}.
-The discussion there is independent of Sections \ref{Sec: main ideas} -- \ref{Sec: continuous action set variant 2}; we have placed it last because the discussion there is merely heuristic, while the results in Sections \ref{Sec: main ideas} -- \ref{Sec: continuous action set variant 2} are entirely rigorous.
+It is natural to ask \emph{why} the nonlinear PDE \eqref{eqn: backward nonlinear equation} is relevant when $\Z = [-1,1]$, and to ask more generally how, in other settings, one might use a suitable PDE to guess a good potential (whose validity might then be confirmed using the methods in this paper).
+This is addressed in Appendix \ref{Sec: heuristic pde derivations}.
+The discussion is heuristic; however the rest of our paper is entirely rigorous.